Watch the first trailer for Hulu's 'How I Met Your Mother' spin-off

 In a statement upon the show’s announcement, Aptaker and Berger said: “Carter and Craig’s iconic original series revolutionised the half-hour comedy, and we are so honoured to be carrying the torch forward for the next generation – and with Hilary Duff no less!”

 The 10-episode series will debut on Hulu in the US on January 18, 2022.
-A UK release date and broadcaster is yet to be confirmed.
+It will premiere on Disney+ in the UK later in the year.

 Elsewhere on Hulu, the streaming platform was forced to remove its documentary about the ‘Astroworld’ tragedy from its streaming platform hours after it launched after facing backlash from audiences.